Repopulation of wolves in Colorado: Western slope reintroduction

 One of the arguments in favor of wolf reintroduction was that they help maintain healthy ecosystems.
 As an apex predator and keystone species, they help maintain healthy and sustainable populations of other species by preventing overpopulation and overgrazing.
+The rural Western Slope, where the wolves will be reintroduced, voted heavily against the measure, while the more populous Front Range mostly supported the measure.
 Passage of the referendum was opposed by many cattle ranchers, elk hunters, farmers and others in rural areas that argue wolf reintroduction is bad policy which will threaten the raising of livestock and a $1 billion hunting industry.
-The rural Western Slope, where the wolves will be reintroduced, voted heavily against the measure, while the more populous Front Range mostly supported the measure.
+It was vital to ranchers that effective mechanisms are in place ahead of time to ensure fair sharing of the economic burdens that wolves generate.
+Typically, other Western states spend between $1 and 2 million annually for compensation, cost-sharing and management.
+While multiple studies have shown local declines in big game populations caused by wolves, other limiting factors such as severe winters, drought, other predators, or human hunting have acted in conjunction.
+The presence of wolves may also move the elk or deer around more which could make hunting a bit harder.

+This vote made Colorado the first state where voters directed the reintroduction of gray wolves.
+Previous efforts by the federal government have brought back populations of wolves to the northern Rockies, New Mexico, Arizona and the Carolinas.
 In June 2021, CPW reported that the first litter of wolf pups had been born in the state since the 1940s.
 They were born to a pair of wolves that had naturally entered and settled in the state.
-The number of these wolves is considered insufficient to establish a sustainable population.
+This number of wolves is considered insufficient to establish a sustainable population.